SSalem00/Xsave/README.md

 # XSave

 A Chromium based extension that adds a download button to tweets with video, GIFs, or images.
+Everything runs locally in your browser — no uploading to EzGIF, no pasting links into an app, no extra steps.

 The one thing it does that most don't: Twitter "GIFs" are actually MP4s, and most downloaders just give you that MP4.
 This one re-encodes them into a real `.gif` file so what you save is what you'd expect.

 ## Install